akramkhan-in/youtube-dl-cron/README.md

 youtube-dl-cron is a cron script that automatically updates youtube-dl when a new version is released.

 # Installation
-chmod +x update-youtube-dl
+cd youtube-dl-cron

-sudo cp update-youtube-dl /etc/cron.daily/
+sudo cp update-youtube-dl /etc/cron.daily/update-youtube-dl

+chmod +x /etc/cron.daily/update-youtube-dl

 # Standards
 This project aims to follow the POSIX Standard as closely as possible, specifically: